ElementsProject/elementsproject.github.io/elements-code-tutorial/block-creation.md

 e2-cli importprivkey $KEY2
 ~~~~

 The "generate" command no longer works, even if the keys required for signing are imported into a wallet because we have started the daemons with the signblockscript argument.
-The following will error:
+To make sure the error is caused by our introduction of signblockscript and not because we removed the wallets containing the generate receiving addresses, we'll create new ones.
+Because we have introduced the signblockscript, the generatetoaddress commands will error:

 ~~~~
+ADDRGEN1=$(e1-cli getnewaddress)
+ADDRGEN2=$(e2-cli getnewaddress)
-e1-cli generate 1
+e1-cli generatetoaddress 1 $ADDRGEN1
-e2-cli generate 1
+e2-cli generatetoaddress 1 $ADDRGEN2
 ~~~~

 Both error with the message: